The Absorbent Mind.

-Here are some suggestions for activities during your Montessori outdoor play time:
+Here are some suggestions for activities to promote cooperation and social development during your Montessori outdoor play time.

 - Materials: Riding cars, bikes, wheelbarrows

 - Set up an area outside where the children can wash the playground “cars”.
 Children can have three stations: soap and sponges; clean water and sponges; and drying cloths.